Classical RHETORICAL ARGUMENTATION

 The narrative and the arguments are dominated by logos.

-The process of constructing argumentative rhetorical discourse is traditionally described as involving five stages.
-The corresponding Latin words are given in order to avoid possible confusion with the English words, of which they are false cognates.
+The process of constructing an argumentative rhetorical discourse is traditionally described as involving five stages.
+The corresponding Latin words for these stages are provided in order to avoid confusion with the English terms, which are false cognates.

 (i) Inventio: Finding the arguments

 “Invention [inuentio] is the invention of things, true or plausible, that would make the case convincing” (Ad Her., i, 3).
-The inventio is the cognitive step that corresponds to the methodical search for arguments, guided by the technique of “topical questions”, see common places.
+Inventio is the cognitive step corresponding to the methodical search for arguments, guided by the technique of “topical questions”, see common places.

-The Latin word inventio does not mean “invention” understood as the creation of something that did not exist before.
-The meaning is “to find, to discover” (Gaffiot [1934], Inventio).
+The Latin word inventio does not mean “invention” in the sense of creating something that did not exist before.
+Here, « to invent » means “to find or discover something” (Gaffiot [1934], Inventio).

-Psycho-linguistic research on the production of written and oral discourse has taken over the reflection on the inventio techniques.
+Psycholinguistic research on the production of written and oral discourse has expanded upon the reflection on inventio techniques.

-Rhetorical arguments are found on the basis of an exploration of reality, guided by a natural, substantial ontology.
+Rhetorical arguments are « found » based on an exploration of reality, guided by a natural, substantial ontology.

-Religious argument has introduced a fundamental change in this vision.
-Good reasons are no longer plausible statements, but sacred statements drawn from the foundational sacred text and, to a lesser extent, from the texts of tradition.
+Religious arguments have introduced a fundamental change to this vision.
+Instead of being plausible statements, good reasons are sacred statements drawn from foundational sacred texts and, to a lesser extent, from the texts of the relevant religious tradition.

 (ii) Dispositio: Planning the sequence of arguments

-“Arrangement [dispositio] is the ordering and distribution of the matter” (ibid.), that is, the planning of speech.
+“Arrangement [dispositio] is the ordering and distribution of the matter” (ibid.), that is, the planning of speech, particularly the organization of arguments.
 Inventio and dispositio are the two cognitive stages of this process.

 (iii) Elocutio: Expressing the argumentation